wayneforrester/wayneforrester/README.md

 > System Engineer | Windows, PowerShell, SCCM, Application Packaging, Azure, DevOps

-- 🔭 I’m currently working on improving my cloud skill and am loving the process! 😄
+- 🔭 I’m currently working on enhancing my cloud skills and am loving the process! 😄
 - 🌱 I’m currently learning all things Azure in preparation for the AZ-104 exam.
-I'm also really enjoying Terraform so am tying to advance my IaC skills along the way.
+I'm also really enjoying Terraform so am advancing my IaC skills along the way.
 - 🤔 I’m looking to move into a DevOps focused role and to continue to further my dev skills.
 - ⚡ Fun fact: I love getting out into the bush on my dirt bike or mountain bike.